-And ultimately, like, when I boiled all the emotions down, there was just that feeling of, like-I just want them to stay alive.
-I-like, you know, I know that they may be having a hard time and maybe that's even selfish, but like-if you stay alive then I'll stay alive.
+And ultimately, like when I boiled all the emotions down, there was just that feeling of like I just want them to stay alive.
+Like, you know, I know that they may be having a hard time, and maybe that's even selfish.
+But like, if you stay alive, then I'll stay alive.
 You know?
-Like-and I just want you to stay alive.
-I want you selfishly stay alive, even if it doesn't have anything to do-even if who we are now doesn't have anything to do with who we were, just 'cause of that connection to it, you know?
-And that was the feeling behind writing the song at the time.
-And then, as-you know, as the years progressed and as we got to where we are now, it just like resonated more and more of wanting to kind of like boil down the simplest message.
-You know?
-Like, just the like, "What is the most important thing right now?"
+Like, and I just want you to stay alive.
+I want you to selfishly stay alive, even if it doesn't have anything to do-even if who we are now doesn't have anything to do with who we were, just because of that connection to it.
 You know?

-And you kind of like would hear about that even more so at the start of the pandemic, of like-of like, you know, "Go easy on yourself if you're not accomplishing that much right now."
-You know.
-"What's important is-" Like, that type of line of thinking.
+And that was the feeling behind writing the song at the time.
+And then as-you know, as the years progressed and as we got to where we are now, it just like resonated more and more of in wanting to kind of like boil down the simplest message-you know, just like what is the most important thing right now?
+You know, and you kind of like would hear about that even more so at the start of the pandemic of like, you know, "Go easy on yourself if you're not accomplishing that much right now.
+You know, what's important is-" like that type of line of thinking.
 And all that's important is like just stay alive.
 Just stay alive.
-You can-you can kind of screw things up right now, whatever.
+You can kind of screw things up right now, whatever.
 That's fine.
-Just stay
+Just stay alive.
+You know, maybe you're not being as productive as you could.
+Just stay alive.